nrwl/nx/docs/shared/configuration/packagejson.md

 }
 ```

+{% callout type="warning" title="Nx < 14.3.4" %}
-> Previous versions of Nx (before 14.3.4) supported `targetDependencies` to configure dependencies in `nx.json`. `targetDefaults` is the
-> same mechanism but generalized to support other properties.
+Previous versions of Nx (before 14.3.4) supported `targetDependencies` to configure dependencies in `nx.json`. `targetDefaults` is the same mechanism but generalized to support other properties.
+{% /callout %}

 ### CLI Options